 Silt stone is usually gray, brown, or reddish brown.
 Silt stone can also be white, yellow, green, red, purple, orange, black, and other colors.
 The colors are a response to the composition of the grains, the composition of the cement, or stains from subsurface waters.

 Mud Stone or Clay Stone

 I already described how mud stones and clay stones are clastic sedimentary rocks formed similar in the way as sand stone and silt stone.
 But I will mention that we especially find the brown mud stones on the beach.
-They are the same type stones that form the septarian brown stones.
+They are the same type of stone that form the septarian brown stones.
 Both the mud stones and clay stones wipe off a residue when you're handling them from their fine grained texture.
 The last stone in the chain of the clastic stones for the finest ground down grains, is slate, which we find very little of.
-This could be because slate breaks apart at parallel stratifications and perhaps because of the extreme ice, wind and wave action of Lake Michigan, but I can only guess.
+This could be because slate breaks apart at parallel stratifications and perhaps because of the extreme ice, wind and wave action of Lake Michigan, they get demolished, but I can only guess.

 Geodes are one of the less common finds along the beaches, but it's very exciting when you do find one.
 They begin their formation as hollow rocks.
 As a volcanic rock, geodes start out as bubbles, but can also form in areas other than volcanoes.
 In sedimentary rocks, geodes can start out as animal burrows, tree roots or mud deposits which over time forms the hollow cavity within the rock while the outer edges harden and form a sphere.
 Mineral rich ground water infiltrates the cavity and many years in the making crystallize in various colors depending on the mineral content such as quartz and amethyst.